amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The earliest adopters of the slide rule were the 17th century astronomers, who used it to make fast calculations of arithmetic and trigonometric operations.
 But it was the 19th century engineers, the spearheaded of the industrial revolution, who propelled the slide rule technology forward.
 For about four centuries, the slide rule remained the preeminent calculating device.
 Buildings and bridges were designed by slide rule.
 Apollo astronauts carried the [Pickett N600-ES log-log duplex](https://americanhistory.si.edu/collections/search/object/nmah_694174) petite slide rule for navigation and thruster-burn calculations.
 The [General Dynamics F-16](https://en.wikipedia.org/wiki/General_Dynamics_F-16_Fighting_Falcon), a modern air-superiority fighter, was designed by slide rule.
 In the 1970s, school children all over the world, including me, were taught to use the slide rule and the logarithm book, along with penmanship and grammar.

-The most ardent users of slide rules, naturally, were engineers.
-But slide rules were used in all human endeavours that required calculating: business, construction, manufacturing, medicine, and even photography.
+The largest group of slide rule users, naturally, were engineers.
+But slide rules were used in all areas of human endeavour that required calculating: business, construction, manufacturing, medicine, and even photography.
 Obviously, bankers and accountants relied on the slide rule to perform numerical gymnastics.
 But construction sites and factory floors, too, used specialised versions of slide rules for mixing concrete, computing volumes, etc. Surveyors used the [stadia slide rule](http://www.rechenschieber.org/stadia.pdf) made specifically for the purpose.
 Doctors use special, [medical slide rules](https://www.rechenschieber-werbemittel.de/en/slide-charts/medical) for calculating all manner of things: body mass index, pregnancy terms, medicine dosage, and the like.
 Photographers used [photometric slide rules](https://en.wikipedia.org/wiki/Actinograph) for calculating film development times.
 Army officers used [artillery slide rules](https://www.springfieldarsenal.net/155MM-Howitzer-slide-rule-range-tables-for-M483-M16.htm).
 Pilots used [aviation slide rules](https://www.sliderulemuseum.com/Aerospace.htm).
-The list goes on.
+The list was long.
+The slide rule perfectly expressed the engineering design philosophy: capability by simplicity.

 But then, in 1972, HP released its first programmable scientific calculator, the inimitable [HP-35](https://hpmuseum.org/hp35.htm).
 The HP-35 rang loud the death knell of the slide rule.
-Although electronic pocket calculators were unaffordable in the early 1970s, they became ubiquitous within a decade, and they largely displaced the slide rule.
+Although electronic pocket calculators were unaffordable in the early 1970s, thanks to [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), they became ubiquitous within a decade, and quickly displaced the slide rule.
 By the early 1980s, only a few people were using the slide rule.
 I was one.

+## *personal background*

 It was around this time that I arrived at the university—in [Burma](https://en.wikipedia.org/wiki/Myanmar).
 In those days, electronic pocket calculators were beyond the reach of most college students.
 To ensure fairness, [my engineering college](https://en.wikipedia.org/wiki/Yangon_Technological_University) insisted that all students used the government-issued slide rule, which was readily accessible to everyone.
 In those days, many classrooms in my college had large, wall-mounted [demonstration slide rules](https://sliderulemuseum.com/DemoSR.htm) to teach first-year students how properly to use the slide rule like an engineer—that is, to eradicate the bad habits learned in high school.